 Passing arguments by reference is handy because it allows a subroutine to pass values back to the code that called it.
-However it could lead to trouble if a subroutine used the variable representing an argument as a general purpose variable and changed its value.
+However, it could lead to trouble if a subroutine used the variable representing an argument as a general purpose variable and changed its value.
 Then, if it were called with a variable as an argument, that variable would be inadvertently changed.
-For this reason you should avoid manipulating variables representing arguments inside a subroutine, instead assign the value to a local variable (explained on the next page) and manipulate that instead.
+To avoid this, you should prefix its definition with the keyword BYVAL.
+This instructs MMBasic to always use the value of the argument, even if it is a variable, and to never point back to the variable used in the call.